Train Low, Compete High

 This is for numerous reasons.
 Firstly, a chronically high fat intake reduces the body's ability to use carbohydrates for fuel.
 This means that although glycogen may be spared on this diet, it cannot effectively be used.

 Furthermore, fat is a less efficient fuel source than glucose/glycogen.
 This means that athletes on a low carbohydrate (and thus a high fat) diet uses more oxygen for a given intensity.
-Naturally, this decreases exercise economy, which is a key determinant of performance during endurance exercise.
+Naturally, this decreases exercise economy, a key determinant of performance during endurance exercise.

 Twice Per Day Training

-As an alternative, it is proposed that those wishing to embark on this method perform a high-intensity session in the morning under optimal carbohydrate availability, and then a lower intensity session later in the day following carbohydrate restriction.
+As an alternative, it is proposed that those wishing to embark on this method perform a high-intensity session in the morning under optimal carbohydrate availability and then a lower intensity session later in the day following carbohydrate restriction.

 Long Training Sessions Without Carbs